Insprill/custom-join-messages/README.md

 Releases of CJM can be downloaded from SpigotMC [here][spigot-url].

 ### Snapshots
-Snapshot builds from each commit can be downloaded via GitHub Actions [here](https://nightly.link/Insprill/custom-join-messages/workflows/gradle/master).
+Builds from the latest commit can be downloaded via GitHub Actions [here](https://nightly.link/Insprill/custom-join-messages/workflows/gradle/master).